-Director repository Since a compromise of the Root role keys would have the greatest impact on the Director repository, it SHOULD use a sufficiently large threshold number of keys, so that a single key compromise is insufficient to sign its metadata file.
-Each key MAY belong to a repository administrator.
+Director repository Since a compromise of the Root role keys would have the greatest impact on the Director repository, it SHOULD use a sufficiently large threshold number of keys.
+This ensures that a single key compromise does not allow that corrupted key to sign the Root metadata file on its own.
+Each key within the threshold MAY belong to a different repository administrator.
 For example, if there are 8 administrators, then at least 5 keys SHOULD be required to sign the Root metadata file, so that a quorum is required to trust the metadata.

-The Timestamp, Snapshot, and Targets roles MAY each use a single key, because using more keys does not provide any additional security.
-If these keys are online, then attackers who compromise the repository can always use these online keys, regardless of their number.
+The Timestamp, Snapshot, and Targets roles MAY each use a single key, because for these roles using more keys does not provide any additional security.
+As long as these keys are online, attackers who compromise the repository can use them, regardless of how many are present.